RESEA: Building Evidence for Reemployment Services

 To improve the Reemployment Services and Eligibility Assessments (RESEA) program’s success in helping Unemployment Insurance claimants return to work more quickly, Congress introduced requirements that RESEA programs be supported by evidence of effectiveness.
 To satisfy that requirement, the U.S. Department of Labor (DOL) must set standards for intervention effectiveness and support state efforts to conduct evaluations that can produce high quality evidence of effectiveness and support program improvement.

 DOL published evidence standards based on options that we presented.
-The more than a dozen technical assistance webinars that we have conducted have been attended, in total, by thousands of state and local staff members.
+The more than a dozen (and counting) technical assistance webinars that we have conducted have been attended, in total, by thousands of state and local staff members.
 According to the RESEA Plans that states submit to DOL, nearly all states are developing or implementing plans to conduct evaluations.